bahorn/skp/README.md

 There is also support for two positional arguments to change the source kernel and payload.

-You can then `just run-ovmf` or `just run-bios` to test it out.
+You can then `just run-ovmf`, `just run-bios` or `just run-grub-uefi` to test it out.
 The default configuration requires one of the following to start the VM:
 * attaching gdb with `gdb -ex "target remote localhost:1234"`
 * connecting to `localhost:55555` with netcat to start the virtual machine.

+If you:
-If you need a rootfs, run `just get-rootfs` to download one from OpenWRT.
+* need a rootfs, run `just get-rootfs` to download one from OpenWRT.
+* want to run this under uefi GRUB, run `just get-grub` to setup Ubuntu's GRUB (Note that the grub version you install limits which kernels you can boot!)

 A build cache is in `intermediate/SHASUM_OF_KERNEL` which stores a copy of the kernels kallsyms and internal ELF.